Petros Stamatelopoulos: Managerial career

 After the end of his career as a football player, Stamatelopoulos was involved in coaching, working in teams of minor categories.
 In 1970, he took over Lavreotiki, where he stayed for 2 seasons.
 In 1973, he was on the bench of Athinaikos until 1974.
 The following year he coached Ymittos for a season and then Afovos for another one.
 In 1978, he took over Palliniakos for a season and after a brief spell at Platonas in 1980, he Elpidoforos until 1981.
 In 1983, he managed AO Anixi until 1984 and in 1995 he managed Pallavreotiki, which was the last stop of his career, leaving in 1996.

 Personal life

 His father, Giorgos, was from Constantinople.
 Stamatelopoulos had a wife named Marina and two daughters, Margarita and Katerina.
-He died on 4 July 2011, aged 77, of illness.
+He died of illness on 4 July 2011 at the age of 77.